Vugar Huseynov

-Vugar Huseynov (Vüqar Hüseynov) (20 June 1969, Dashkesan, Jabrayil District, Azerbaijan – 20 July 1991, Goranboy District, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.
+Vugar Huseynov (Vüqar Hüseynov) (20 June 1969, Dashkesan, Jabrayil District, Azerbaijan – 20 July 1991, Goranboy District, Azerbaijan) was the National Hero of Azerbaijan, and a soldier in the First Nagorno-Karabakh War.

 Life

 Vugar Huseynov was born on 20 June 1969 in Jabrayil District of Azerbaijan.
 He graduated from the Secondary School in Dashkesan village of Jabrayil District.
 He was drafted to the military service in 1987.
 After completing his military service in 1989, he returned to Azerbaijan and began working as an electrician.
 In 1990, he applied to work in the Police Department of the Ministry of Internal Affairs and devoted his life to the frontline.